Picoespina Dorsimorado

 Purple-backed Thornbill

-Appearance: The Purple-backed Thornbill is a small hummingbird measuring around 9 to 10 cm in length.
+Appearance: The Purple-backed Thornbill is a small hummingbird measuring around 8 cm in length.
 Males have a striking iridescent purple back, which gives the bird its name.
 Their underparts are dark with a greenish hue.
 Females tend to have more subdued colors, with greenish backs and lighter underparts.
 It has a short, straight bill which is relatively thin.
 The tail is forked and often shows iridescent coloration.

-Habitat: This species is found at high elevations, ranging from 2400 to 4000 m above sea level.
+Habitat: This species is found at high elevations, ranging from 1700 to 3400 m above sea level.
 It inhabits montane forests and shrublands, often favoring areas with abundant flowering plants.
 The bird is adapted to cold and wet environments of the Andes.

 Behavior: The Purple-backed Thornbill feeds on nectar from flowers, often favoring tubular flowers.
 It also consumes small insects and spiders for protein.
 It is known for its agile and rapid flight, which is common of hummingbirds, allowing it to hover and maneuver easily while feeding.
 Males are territorial, defending feeding areas aggressively from other hummingbirds.